whatsupmailbox/whatsupmailbox.github.io/_posts/2016-10-25-Sprezza-Box-Subscription-October-2016-Review-Coupon.md

 **Countess Mara** Necktie, *Value $65*

 This is a 100% silk tie and it has a unique Inteli-Stretch Technology built into the neck for maximum comfort.
-The houndstooth pattern wih black and silver color is also uber modern, perfect for that cool dapper look.
+The houndstooth pattern with black and silver color is also uber modern, perfect for that stylish dapper look.
 And in case you want to expand your Countess Mara collection, they are available for purchase at Macy's.

 <br>